Rose & Flower Gardening

 Planting Passionflowers from Seed

-If you're planting seeds, sand lightly with a fine grit sandpaper and then let them soak for 12 hours before planting.
+If you're planting seeds, sand them lightly with a fine grit sandpaper and then let them soak for 12 hours before planting.
 Passionflower seed coatings are hard; if you don't sand and soak, they may take a year to germinate.
 If you're growing flowers in a container, fill it with a fast-draining potting mix, such as Miracle-Gro® Cactus, Palm & Citrus Potting Mix.
 Place the seeds a few inches deep in the mix.
-After planting, add a slow-release plant food, such as Miracle-Gro® Shake 'n Feed® Continuous Release All Purpose Plant Food.
-Keep the plant well-watered, and position where the vine can grow.
+After planting, add a slow-release plant food, such as Miracle-Gro® Performance Organics® Blooms Plant Nutrition Keep the plant well-watered, and position where the vine can grow.
 A passionflower vine may shoot up 15 feet during the growing season.

 Planting Starter Vines

 You can order passionflowers online if they're not available locally.
 If your young plants arrive without instructions, find a location with partial to full sun and rich soil that drains well.
 Dig a hole deep enough for the root system.
-Place your vine in the hole and fill it with a 50:50 mixture of native soil and compost, such as Miracle-Gro® Garden Soil for Flowers and Vegetables and then mulch around the base to help inhibit weeds.
+Place your vine in the hole and fill it with a 50:50 mixture of native soil and compost or garden soil, such as Miracle-Gro® Garden Soil for Flowers and Vegetables, and then mulch around the base to help inhibit weeds.
 Don't let this fast grower dry out.
 In early summer, it can grow an inch a day, but needs lots of water to do it.

 Hardy passionflowers die back in the winter, but not to worry.
 Simply cut back the dead material, and protect the roots in colder areas with a layer of mulch.